top of page

 Dystopia Chapter 17: What's the Play

-Woke, pulling the covers over my head, seeking refuge from the blazing sun, alone.
+Woke, pulling the covers over my head, seeking refuge from the blazing sun.
+Alone.
 Last night’s guest, gone.

 “Afternoon.
 And what’s up?”
-I ask.
+I asked.

 “I was wondering the same,” she replied.